BuoyantIO/linkerd-buoyant/README.md

 Available Commands:
-  check       Check the Buoyant Cloud agent installation for potential problems help        Help about any command install     Output Buoyant Cloud agent manifest for installation uninstall   Output Kubernetes manifest to uninstall the Buoyant Cloud agent
+  check       Check the Buoyant Cloud agent installation for potential problems completion  Generate the autocompletion script for the specified shell dashboard   Open the Buoyant Cloud dashboard help        Help about any command install     Output Buoyant Cloud agent manifest for installation uninstall   Output Kubernetes manifest to uninstall the Buoyant Cloud agent